Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

-Zhou et al. \cite{18} introduced the Evolutionary Multitasking Constrained Optimization-Adaptive Double-level knowledge Transfer (EMCO-ADT) method for deadline-constrained multi-workflow scheduling.
-They treat each workflow scheduling problem as an individual "task" that can be addressed using Evolutionary Algorithms (EAs).
-To enhance the performance of multi-workflow scheduling, they incorporate cross-task knowledge transfer between independent workflow schedules.
-This approach utilizes the Evolutionary Multi-Task Optimization (EMTO) paradigm, which facilitates knowledge extraction and transfer across distinct tasks.
 Qin and Shao \cite{44} proposed a bi-population co-evolutionary algorithm for multi-objective, deadline-constrained multi-workflow scheduling.
 Their method involves two sub-populations: a deadline-aware sub-population that focuses on finding feasible schedules that meet deadlines, and a multi-objective sub-population that aims to minimize both makespan and cost.
 After each iteration, a bi-directional exchange of schedules occurs between the two sub-populations, promoting the diversity of each population.
+Other meta-heuristic algorithms, such as the Simulated Annealing (SA) \cite{87}, Owl Search Algorithm (OSA) \cite{46}, Poor and Rich Optimization (PRO) algorithm \cite{47}, the Snake Optimizer (SO) \cite{48}, the Gradient-Based Optimizer (GBO) \cite{50}, and the Linear Congruential Lyrebird Optimization Algorithm (LC-LOA) \cite{77} have also been applied to address the MWSP.

-Other meta-heuristic algorithms, such as the Owl Search Algorithm (OSA) \cite{46}, Poor and Rich Optimization (PRO) algorithm \cite{47}, the Snake Optimizer (SO) \cite{48}, and the Gradient-Based Optimizer (GBO) \cite{50}, have also been applied to address the MWSP.
-Additionally, three studies have utilized Genetic Programming Hyper-Heuristic (GPHH) to generate heuristic rules for multi-workflow scheduling \cite{39, 57, 72}.
-In this approach, each heuristic is represented as a syntax tree (GP tree), where the leaves are terminal nodes corresponding to problem parameters such as task execution time or a VM's execution speed or cost, and the internal nodes represent function nodes, such as addition or maximum.
-Each heuristic is treated as an individual evolved by GPHH, and ultimately, the best-performing heuristic(s) is selected for scheduling.
+\textit{Hyper-heuristics} have also been applied to address MWSP.
+Unlike meta-heuristics, which directly search the solution space, hyper-heuristics operate at a higher level by selecting, combining, generating, and sequencing problem-specific heuristics from a predefined set of heuristics and/or meta-heuristics \cite{dokeroglu2024hyper}.
+Their search is conducted in the space of heuristics rather than the space of problem solutions.
+In particular, three studies have employed Genetic Programming Hyper-Heuristics (GPHH) to evolve heuristic rules for multi-workflow scheduling \cite{39, 57, 72}.
+In this approach, each heuristic is represented as a syntax tree (also known as a GP tree), where the terminal nodes correspond to problem parameters—such as task execution time, or the execution speed and cost of a VM—while the internal nodes represent function operators, such as addition or maximum.
+Each tree represents a candidate heuristic evolved by GPHH, and the most effective heuristic(s) are ultimately selected for scheduling.

 Recently, \textit{Reinforcement Learning (RL)} has been applied to solve the MWSP.
 RL is a machine learning approach where an agent learns through interaction with an environment, making decisions based on feedback from its actions and experiences.
 The agent selects actions based on its policy and the environment's state, receives rewards or penalties as feedback, and adjusts its policy accordingly.
 Li et al. \cite{33} use a Double Deep Q-Network (DDQN) to minimize both makespan and cost in a multi-workflow scheduling context.
 They employ a two-level scheduling strategy: at the first level, a ready task is selected for scheduling, and at the second level, a suitable \textit{VM} is chosen for that task.
 Each level features two sub-agents: a time sub-agent and a cost sub-agent, aimed at optimizing time and cost, respectively.
 After training, the model achieves an optimal balance between makespan and cost after 400 episodes.
 Pan and Wei \cite{59} proposed a similar dynamic scheduling algorithm using a Deep Q-Network (DQN), but focusing solely on the VM selection phase.
 In another related study, Huang et al. \cite{71} utilize a Deep Neural Network (DNN) for VM selection of the ready tasks, combined with an evolutionary algorithm to optimize the DNN's parameters.